 Environmental analysis

 Fish and wildlife species that are present in Green Lake have at least successfully tolerated the historical conditions in the lake, and some may have benefited from them.
-This would include all the species listed in Section 5.4.1 above.
+This would include all the species listed in Table 5-7 above.

 Study results demonstrate that Green Lake and Reeds Brook meet the MDEP water quality criteria.
-Study results are in section 7.0 below.
+Study results are in section 6.0 below.